| Commander

 he was able to graduate from Reserve Officer Candidate School, Newport,

 RI, in the same year.
+He then entered Navy pilot

 training in Pensacola, FL, with jet training in Corpus Christi,